troIIsmile/djs/README.md

 ## Updating

-Start the bot, and then DM it "-update"
+DM the bot "-update" while it's running.

 **This will overwrite local changes.**